Femke Van den Driessche: Reactions to the mechanical doping allegations

 On 31 January 2016, Brian Cookson of the UCI held a press conference.
 He said "It is no secret that a motor was found", and characterized the use of the motor as "technological doping", "mechanical doping" and "technological fraud".
 Her sponsors expressed outrage at her breach of trust, and said that they would start their own legal actions.
 One cyclocross veteran, Sven Nys expressed shock and disappointment.
 Managing director Andrea Gastaldello said he was "stunned" by the news that Van den Driessche competed with a concealed motor in her Wilier Triestina bike, "Our company will take legal action against the athlete and against any (person) responsible for this very serious matter to safeguard the reputation and image of the company," he said.

 Aftermath and end of career

-On 14 March 2016, Van den Driessche announced she would not be defending herself in front of the disciplinary committee on 15 March.
+On 14 March 2016, Van den Driessche announced she would not defend herself in front of the disciplinary committee on 15 March.
 She cited the heavy suspension demanded by the prosecution and the prohibitive cost of such a procedure in Switzerland.
 She said she was being denied the chance of getting a fair trial, as she had already been tried and convicted in the court of public opinion.
 Van den Driessche also announced her immediate retirement from cycling.

-On 26 April 2016, the UCI announced that Driessche had been banned for six years and would forfeit all results since 10 October 2015.
+On 26 April 2016, the UCI announced that Van den Driessche had been banned for six years and would forfeit all results since 10 October 2015.